 There’s a lot to admire in a good welcome screen—they’re often beautifully designed, with nice use of color, imagery, and concise text.
 Since they are added at the beginning of your app’s experience, designing tutorials can offer a lot of creative freedom for designers and can be implemented with minimum disruption to your core interface or user flows.

-But the tutorial screen’s popularity and often beautiful execution can give the wrong impression: onboarding isn’t a particular type of screen, but the strategy you employ to get your users to discover your app’s core value quickly and efficiently.
-User onboarding helps you convert new users into regular users before losing them for good.
+But the tutorial screen’s popularity and (often) beautiful execution can give the wrong impression: User onboarding isn’t a particular type of screen or UI pattern.
+Rather, it’s the strategy you employ to get your users to discover your app’s core value faster and more effectively.
+User onboarding helps you convert new users into regular users quickly, minimizing the number of users that you lose for good.
 And tutorial screens are not always the most effective tool for the job.

 Many teams discover that users just swipe “through the tutorial without reading any of the copy,” as Vevo found through user testing.
 A participant for a RetailMeNot user test once said “I just want to get in the app and start exploring.”

-I’ve received similar user feedback at Hopper.
-If users are not engaging with the content but just swiping through your onboarding screens, you are adding friction and risk undermining your product’s true value.
+I received similar user feedback at Hopper, where I was Head of Design for almost 4 years.
+If users are not engaging with your content and just swiping through your onboarding screens, you are actually adding friction and risk undermining your product’s true value in the process.

-Goal-Oriented Onboarding, or GOO for short, can help you avoid the Tutorial Trap.
-GOO has four key steps:
+Goal-oriented onboarding, or GOO for short, can help you avoid the Tutorial Trap.
+GOO has 4 key steps:

 - Focus your product around onboarding first

 - Add new UI where it's needed most

 Focusing on GOO will help you design a user onboarding experience that not only looks beautiful, but also drives results for your business.

 1) Drive users toward specific, key actions